 If you have more than one day: With an extra day, definitely drive out to The Needles, which is the second-most-accessible district in Canyonlands.
 The Needles is made more for hikers, with an extensive system of more than 60 miles of interconnecting trails.

 Top tour option: Explore Island in the Sky on this 4×4 tour of Canyonlands from Moab.

 Where to stay: Canyonlands is most easily accessed from Moab.
 I stayed in a cute apartment rental in Moab (like this one), but there are also plenty of hotels and motels in town (along with lots of restaurants) to choose from.
 Check out the La Quinta Inn and Suites Moab, or the Holiday Inn Express Moab.

 The last of the Mighty 5 national parks is Arches, also close to Moab in southeastern Utah.
 This park is very different from the other four on this list, and I also think is one of the most accessible since it's only about 15 minutes from Moab and is filled with short, easy walks to see the famous arches.

 Entry*: $30 per private vehicle

-*Note that, beginning April 3, 2022, Arches National Park will be moving to timed park entry by reservation in order to help alleviate congestion in the park between 6 a.m. and 5 p.m.
-You'll need to reserve a timed entry slot from April 3-October 3.
+*Note that Arches National Park now requires timed park entry by reservation in order to help alleviate congestion in the park between 7 a.m. and 4 p.m.
+You'll need to reserve a timed entry slot from April 1-October 31.
 Reservations cost $2 and are being released in 30-day increments 3 months in advance.
 Learn more and reserve your entry time here.